Trusted WordPress tutorials, when you need them most.

 3. Use Better Link Management Tools

-Another excellent alternative is PrettyLinks.
-It is a link management tool for WordPress that allows you to shorten affiliate links, cloak links, manage all your links, and easily insert them into your website.
+Another option is PrettyLinks.
+It is a link management tool for WordPress that lets you shorten affiliate links, cloak URLs, manage all your links, and easily insert them into your website.
+Some of our partner brands use PrettyLinks, so we’re confident that it’s a good alternative to ThirstyAffiliates.

 For more on this topic, see our complete affiliate marketing guide for beginners.